TerraRoot/esrsde_app_rebuild/README.md

 tools for SCG

-#chucking them up here for contribuition help, if i did't have to do work i could script more.
+chucking them up here for contribution help, if i didn't have to do work i could script more. none of this is guaranteed to work on sensitive customer gateways

-SCG applince

-SCG podan